bertjan/quarkus-graalvm-aws-lambda/README.md

 ## Build & native image generation
 `scripts/build.sh` (or `mvn package -Dnative -Dquarkus.native.container-build=true`)

-Note: if you're running this on an M1 mac, the native image build can take a long time (15+ minutes).
+~~Note: if you're running this on an M1 mac, the native image build can take a long time (15+ minutes).
 You'll see this message during the build process: `WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested`.
 The reason is that the source Docker image is an amd64 image, you're running on arm64 (M1) and building a target image for amd64, and the amd64<-arm64 mismatch needs to be emulated.
 On an Intel/amd64 machine, the native image build should run a lot faster (1-3 minutes on a fast machine).

-A workaround can be to develop on a mac and build/deploy on an Intel machine/build server.
+A workaround can be to develop on a mac and build/deploy on an Intel machine/build server.~~ Building the native image on a M1 Macbook Pro takes just over a minute.

 ## Running the native image locally for testing purposes
 Running the lambda: